 Lastly, I expect each of you to continue to strengthen our program.
 We must ensure that all who desire to serve may do so in an environment of trust, dignity, and respect.
 While we have made progress on preventing and responding to sexual assault, the job is far from complete; eliminating sexual assault will take a coordinated community effort, and I challenge everyone to accept responsibility for achieving this goal.
 Our Marines, Sailors, Civilian Marines, and family members deserve nothing less.

-To report a sexual assault or speak with a Victim Advocate, call the 24/7 MCBCP Helpline at (760) 500-1707 or the DoD Safe Helpline at (877) 995-5247.
+To report a sexual assault or to speak to a Victim Advocate call: Camp Pendleton 24/7 Sexual Assault Support line at (760) 500-1707 or the DoD Safe Helpline at (877) 955-5247.

 Brigadier General, U.S. Marine Corps

 Commanding General, 1st Marine Logistics Group